zainfathoni/obel/README.md

     Testing the components' visual interaction using `storybook` in the `__stories__` folder
   - **Unit Tests**\
     Test utility functions using plain JavaScript testing to cover edge cases untested with the Integration Tests

-#### 4. Price

-I will offer the price of the issue proportionally based on its complexity.
-It's okay to challenge my pricing, if you think it's not fair enough.

-Payment will be done in batch, probably biweekly or monthly, I don't want to waste my time to process too many transactions due to rigorous payment processing.

-Well, even though the price is way below under the market rate, but I offer a useful learning experience by doing this project. 😉

 ### Technical Constraints